erikdmitchell/pickle-custom-login/readme.txt

 == Installation ==

-1. Upload `em-custom-login` to the `/wp-content/plugins/` directory
+1. Upload `pickle-custom-login` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. The plugin will generate all the pages with the proper shortcode.